Vilksu/esphome-ws2805-xioami/README.md

 ![Image of remote pcb](./xiaomi_light_remote.jpg?raw=true)

-Of the light is out of sync with Esphome: turn on from Esphome and power cycle the light.
+If the light is out of sync with Esphome: turn on from Esphome and power cycle the light.
 It will turn on.
 ## Example
 ```yaml
 external_components: